Biking and Walking in Virginia

 A schedule of the MAX Route 961 can be found here.

-The James River can also be crossed by taking a pleasant one-half hour ferry ride between Jamestown and Scotland.
+The James River can be crossed upriver from Hampton Roads by taking a 15-20 minute ferry ride on the Jamestown-Scotland Ferry.

 The Chesapeake Bay Bridge-Tunnel, which is not a VDOT facility, offers a shuttle van for cyclists.
 The cost is $13, the same as a passenger car toll.
 You must call ahead at least 24 hours in advance.
-For more information:
+For more information, contact: